Moose2Model/Moose2Model2/Moose2Model.package/M2MFrontend.class/README.md

 I represent the central part of the Frontend.
-I containt the the main Spec components.
+I contain the the main Spec components.